 - (A) Housing, including utilities, rent, or mortgage, or assistance to pay utilities, rent, or mortgage; - (B) Sustenance, including clothing; - (C) Employment training or skills training to improve employability; - (D) Services for people with disabilities; - (E) Foster care or foster care facilities; - (F) Residential care or residential care facilities; - (G) Community housing; - (H) In-home care, including home-delivered meals; - (I) Medical care, services, and treatment, including, but not limited to: - (i) Medical, dental, hospital, psychological, psychiatric, therapy, vision; - (ii) Alcohol and drug treatment; - (iii) Smoking cessation; - (iv) Drugs, prescriptions, and non-prescriptions; or - (v) Nursing services and facilities. - (J) Transportation or relocation; - (K) Quality of life, living skills training; - (L) Personal care; - (M) Legal services and expert witness services; - (N) Religious practices, traditions, and services, separately or in any combination thereof; and - (O) Educational services.
-The term "Client Services" does not include benefits or services provided as a condition of employment with an agency.

-(2) In the cost analysis required under Section (1) of this Rule, the District shall consider cost factors that include the following:

-- (a) Cost of Using the District's Own Personnel and Resources.
-When estimating the District's costs of performing the Services, the District will consider cost factors that include: - (A) Salary or wage and benefit costs for District employees who are directly involved in performing the Services, including employees who inspect, supervise, or monitor the performance of the Services to the extent those costs reflect the proportion of the activity of those employees in the direct inspection, supervision, or monitoring of the performance of the subject Services. - (B) The material costs necessary for the performance of the Services, including costs for the space, energy, transportation, storage, raw and finished materials, equipment, and supplies used or consumed in the provision of the Services.
+The term "Client Services" does not include benefits or services provided as a condition of employment with an agency. - (2) In the cost analysis required under Section (1) of this Rule, the District shall consider cost factors that include the following: - (a) Cost of Using the District's Own Personnel and Resources.
+When estimating the District's costs of performing the Services, the District will consider cost factors that include: - (A) Salary or wage and benefit costs for District employees who are directly involved in performing the Services, including employees who inspect, supervise, or monitor the performance of the Services to the extent those costs reflect the proportion of the activity of those employees in the direct inspection, supervision, or monitoring of the performance of the subject Services. - (B) The material costs necessary for the performance of the Services, including costs for the space, energy, transportation, storage, raw and finished materials, equipment, and supplies used or consumed in the provision of the Services. - (C) Costs incurred in planning for, training for, starting up, implementing, transporting, and delivering the Services.